 *Not ready to become the media expert in your industry just yet?
 Not a problem.
 I’m here for you when you need me.
 In the meantime, check out some of my free resources or visit my blog where I share thoughts on life, motherhood & business.

 Emily Richett is the founder and owner of Richett Media, a public relations firm based in Grand Rapids, Michigan.
 The firm serves a growing, selective list of local and national clients.
 As an on-air host and spokesperson, Emily’s work has been featured on television and radio stations throughout the U.S., representing major brands such as Wal-Mart and DaimlerChrysler.
+She frequently contributes to publications like Entrepreneur and INC.com.

 Before starting Richett Media in 2013, Emily was a TV news reporter who championed small businesses and nonprofits, sharing more than 6,000 positive news stories about great people doing amazing things.